angband/angband/docs/attack.rst

 Crown of Might
   This is the crown of the warriors.
-The wearer will have an increased and sustained strength, dexterity, and constitution, and will also be immune to any foe's attempt to slow or paralyze him or her.
+The wearer will have an increased and sustained strength, dexterity, and constitution, and will also be immune to any foe's attempt paralyze him or her.

 Crown of Lordliness
   This is the great crown of the priests.
-The wearer will have an increased and sustained wisdom.
+The wearer will have an increased and sustained wisdom and be protected against fear.
+These helms also have an additional random power.

 Helm/Crown of Seeing
   This is the great helmet or crown of the rogues.
 The wearer will be able